 In this case, unfortunately for ‘J’ but fortunately for ‘S’, the court imputed for very case specific reasons that had the parties applied their minds to the issue of ownership, they would have agreed that each owned the equity in the shares according to their contributions to the 4th property but the outcome could have been very different as the case turned on evidence of various discussions held by the parties and a wealth of documentation.

-This case is another reminder of the enormous costs of litigation in this uncertain area and the need for those owning and sharing properties together to seek advice first before purchase of a legally binding document which sets out their interests.
+This case is another reminder of the enormous costs of litigation in this uncertain area and the need for those in cohabitation and owning and sharing properties together to seek advice first before purchase of a legally binding document which sets out their interests.

 Such documents are a low-cost and effective way of protecting an individual’s interests in property without leaving it in the hands of the court.